Geology and Geophysics

 Program structure and content

 Geology and Geophysics provides a unifying context for understanding the surface and internal planetary processes that determine how the earth functions as a system.
 Global climate change, an increasing population and shrinking mineral and energy resources have heightened our sense of dependence on our earth's complex natural systems and increased our need to understand the dynamic structural relationships between the continents and oceans which provide the physical habitat for the earth's various ecosystems.
-Geology and Geophysics provides students with an understanding of change on Earth, its origin, plate tectonics, surface processes, evolution of life and geologic time.
+Geology and Geophysics provide students with an understanding of change on Earth, its origin, plate tectonics, surface processes, evolution of life and geologic time.

 Intermediate units highlight the role of the earth system in all natural phenomena, including those of concern to humans such as geo-biodiversity, salinity, seismicity, volcanic hazards, climate and sea level change.
 Senior units of study cover methods of field data collection and provide access to cutting edge computing and data resources used for turning such observations into knowledge.
 Students will acquire the skills necessary for employment in all areas of sustainable exploration and management of our natural, mineral and energy resources.